thegaps/crackbook/README.md

 See http://xkcd.com/862/

+This is a Firefox port of Crackbook.
+Some attempt is made to ensure this will continue to work in Chrome as well.

 Crackbook is a Chrome extension for discouraging use of attention-sucking websites such as Facebook or Reddit.
 The idea behind Crackbook is that delaying access to the website is more effective than straight blocking because you